cnp3/ebook/glossary.rst

 	The Address Resolution Protocol is a protocol used by IPv4 devices to obtain the datalink layer address that corresponds to an IPv4 address on the local area network.
 ARP is defined in :rfc:`826`

    ISO
-	The International Standardization Organisation
+	The International Standardization Organization

    minicomputer
 	A minicomputer is a multi-user system that was typically used in the 1960s/1970s to serve departments.
-See the corresponding wikipedia article for additional information : http://en.wikipedia.org/wiki/Minicomputer
+See the corresponding Wikipedia article for additional information : http://en.wikipedia.org/wiki/Minicomputer

    MIME document
 	A MIME document is a document, encoded by using the :term:`MIME` format.